 We agree with SCE's comments that using mixed-fuel options in new construction should be discouraged.
 Offering subsidies for electric line extensions in all-electric buildings, until codes and standards mandate it, will encourage a shift away from gas reliance and toward building electrification.
-Until the Title 24 Building Energy Code requires all-electric new construction, providing electric line extension subsidies for constructing all-electric buildings is a reasonable approach to achieving the state's climate goals.
+In advance of any potential future Building Energy Code mandate for all electric new construction, providing electric line extension subsidies for constructing all-electric buildings is a reasonable approach to achieving the state's climate goals.